 NOTE: COVID-19 safety precautions may impact rental hours and procedures, please check websites and social media pages for the latest information.

 Blandford Nature Center

-Set aside in the late 40s and officially established in 1968, Blandford Nature Center is equal parts education and recreation center.
+Set aside in the late ‘40s and officially established in 1968, Blandford Nature Center is equal parts education and recreation center.
 Its programming doesn’t come to a halt as the weather gets frostier, but you’re more likely to find its expansive 264 acres put to good use by snowshoers in the winter months.
-The visitor center provides maps and trail guides that allow you to customize your trekking routes, and rentals are available for non-members – $6 for adults and $3 for children.
-For those looking for date night ideas, Blandford hosts Snowshoe with Your Sweetie, a series of candlelit, outdoor excursions just in time for Valentine’s Day.
-The visitor center provides maps and trail guides that allow you to customize your trekking routes, and rentals are available for non-members – $6 for adults and $3 for children.
-For those looking for date night ideas, Blandford hosts Snowshoe with Your Sweetie, a series of candlelit, outdoor excursions just in time for Valentine’s Day.
+The visitor center provides maps and trail guides that allow you to customize your trekking routes, and rentals are available for non-members – $6 for adults and $3 for children on top of the $3 general admission fee.
+If you’re looking for date night ideas, Blandford hosts Snowshoe with Your Sweetie, a series of candlelit outdoor excursions just in time for Valentine’s Day.

 This 239-acre park includes more than six miles of trails meandering along the Pigeon River and through bottomland and upland forest.
 You can rent snowshoes – three hours for $8, $2 per additional hour – at the park’s Nature Center.